Trading and ADR fees on Robinhood

 | NDX / NDXP | Contract is not part of multi-leg order and premium ≥ $25 | $0.75 |

 Robinhood U.K. Ltd (Robinhood UK) is a company registered in England and Wales (09908051) and is authorised and regulated by the Financial Conduct Authority (FRN: 823590).
 Robinhood UK onboards UK customers and has the lead customer relationship with UK customers in relation to their use of the Robinhood UK app and website.
-Robinhood UK introduces UK customers to Robinhood Securities, LLC for order routing, execution, clearing, settlement, arranging custody services, securities lending, and margin investing to eligible UK customers with margin accounts.
-Robinhood Securities, LLC is regulated in the US by the SEC and FINRA.
-Robinhood UK and Robinhood Securities, LLC are subsidiaries of Robinhood Markets, Inc.
+Robinhood UK introduces UK customers to Robinhood Securities, LLC for order routing, execution, clearing, settlement, arranging custody services and securities lending and margin lending to eligible UK customers with margin accounts regarding stocks and options.
+In relation to margin, Robinhood U.K. Ltd. is acting as a credit broker and not a lender.
+Robinhood UK can only introduce you for margin to Robinhood Securities, LLC.
+Robinhood U.K. Ltd introduces UK customers to Robinhood Securities, LLC (member SIPC) for securities and options related products and services.
+For futures trading UK customers are introduced to Robinhood Derivatives, LLC, a U.S. registered futures commission merchant with the CFTC and NFA Member.
+Stock lending, margin investing and options and futures investing are optional and subject to Robinhood's eligibility and appropriateness criteria.
+Robinhood Securities, LLC is regulated in the U.S. by the SEC and FINRA.
+Robinhood UK, Robinhood Securities, LLC and Robinhood Derivatives, LLC are subsidiaries of Robinhood Markets, Inc.